Dev Game Club copertina

 Mostra di più Mostra meno

-Welcome to Dev Game Club, where this week we begin a new series on 1997's Dungeon Keeper.
-We set the game in its team, Dev Game Club looks at classic video games and plays through them over several episodes, providing commentary.
+Welcome to Dev Game Club, where this week we start a new series on 2005's Psychonauts.
+We stay in the same year as our last game, and dive into a little of the prehistory of the game before diving into the game proper.
+Dev Game Club looks at classic video games and plays through them over several episodes, providing commentary.

 Sections played: